orhun/personal-blog/content/livestreaming.md

 categories = ["Thoughts"]
 +++

-Some thoughts on why I started livestreaming my open source development sessions and future plans.
+Some thoughts on why I started livestreaming my open-source development sessions and my future plans.

 <!-- more -->